BetterLife-GG/LuaQuelize/README.md

 ---

-This project is already in development state, not ready for production yet.
+This project is already in early beta state, not ready for production wide yet.
 If you want to contribute, please contact me.

 Maintainer: maicek\_ @ BetterLife.GG

+## Current limitations

+- Force sync allows to create only one column at time, needs to rework alter table logic.
+- Every table needs to have primary key, even if it's not used.
+For now all interactions with MySQL are using WHERE {primaryKey} = {value} to identify records.
+- Not all data types are supported yet, i personally don't need them for this state of project, will be added later.

 ## Features

 - [x] OOP (Object-oriented programming)
 - [x] MySQL support - only (maybe only for now, idk)
 - [x] Models
-- [ ] Associations (not yet)
-- [ ] Migrations (not yet)
+- [ ] Native associations (not yet)
 - [ ] Transactions (not yet)
 - [ ] Hooks (not yet)
 - [ ] Validations (not yet)